syncfusion-content/winui-docs/winui/NumberBox/UpDown-Button.md

 ## TextBox visibility

 The TextBoxVisibility property can be used to hide or show the visibility of a text box in a number box.
 When the text box visibility is collapsed, only the UpDown buttons are visible.
-You can change the numberbox's values by using the UpDown buttons.
+You can change the `Numberbox` values by using the UpDown buttons.